scarecrowyu/PHYS4150-2019/Homework/README.md

 3. Additional reading material can be found on: [Liu Hui's method from Wiki]( https://en.wikipedia.org/wiki/Liu_Hui%27s_%CF%80_algorithm )

+4. Understand and finish `code_template.m`.

-4. You are asked to print both the number of polygon's sides `n` and the value of pi `pi` every time like what I displayed.
+5. You are asked to print both the number of polygon's sides `n` and the value of pi `pi` every time like what I displayed.
 Paste your output on the end your code with comment blocks.

 ## 3. Buffon_Needle_Method